Volzy/git-styleguide/README.md

 > Why?
 Because this increases understanding of what your commit has changes to

 #### Body (optional)
-- [x] Text wrapped to 72 charaters per line
+Text wrapped to 72 charaters per line

-- [x] No other text length limitations
+> Why?
+Because this keeps a readable length when using `git log`

-- [x] Provide useful information such as "the why" or your mindset when you wrote this code
+Provide useful information such as "the why" or your mindset when you wrote this code

+> Why?
+Because this will help future self or others to understand why you wrote that specific implementation

 #### Footer (optional)
-- [x] Relevant metadata such as Closes #1 or #time 20m (if using JIRA or similar)
+Relevant metadata such as Closes #1 or #time 20m (if using JIRA or similar)

 ## Branches

-Categorize branches into three types:
+Categorize branches into either of three types:

 - /feat
-- /bugfix
+- /hotfix
 - /release

 TODO: Add more branch strategy